ervandew/eclim/src/doc/content/guides/java/ivy/classpath.rst

 Ivy: Maintain Classpath
 =======================

-For users of <a href="ext:ivy">ivy</a>, eclim provides support for auto updating the ``.classpath`` for your project every time you save your ivy.xml file.
+For users of ivy_, eclim provides support for auto updating the ``.classpath`` for your project every time you save your ivy.xml file.
 Any entries found in the ivy.xml that are not in the ``.classpath`` will be added, any entries that differ in version will be updated, and any stale entries deleted.

 .. _IvyRepo: